rickypid/flutter_expandable_table/README.md

 * `scrollShadowSize`: determines size of shadows.
 * `visibleScrollbar`: determines visibility of horizontal and vertical scrollbars.
 * `trackVisibilityScrollbar`: indicates that the scrollbar track should be visible.
-* `thumbVisibility`: indicates that the scrollbar thumb should be visible, even when a scroll is not underway.
+* `thumbVisibilityScrollbar`: indicates that the scrollbar thumb should be visible, even when a scroll is not underway.

 &nbsp;